David Funsten: Secession and Civil War

 As a prominent citizen favoring secession, Governor John Letcher entrusted Funsten with conveying to then U.S. Army officer Robert E. Lee his invitation to become a general in the Confederate States Army.
 Funston's brother Orville Funston led a militia company that helped capture the U.S. arsenal at Harpers Ferry immediately after the Virginia Secession Convention of 1861 voted for secession on April 17, 1861.
 On May 16, 1861, Funsten traveled to Richmond and accepted a commission as Lt.
 Col. of the 11th Virginia Infantry.
 He returned to Alexandria, and soon supervised evacuation of confederate troops from its train depot.
 His wife returned to her family home "Benvenue" in the Shenandoah Valley.
 Although attached to Longstreet's Brigade, Funson saw little action at the First Battle of Manassas.

 On May 23, 1862, he was promoted to full Colonel.
 However, during his first combat, at the Battle of Seven Pines.
 The wound ultimately crippled him, although he did not resign his commission until September 24, 1863.

 Funsten was elected to the First Confederate Congress in a special election to replace William "Extra Billy" Smith, another Confederate officer who had resigned to return to his regiment.
 Funsten was then elected to serve in the Second Confederate Congress.

-Death and legacy

-Funston died on April 6, 1866, survived by his widow and four children, would live on the grounds of the Virginia Theological Seminary which her uncle bishop William Meade had helped found.
-They are buried at Ivy Hill Cemetery in Alexandria, Virginia.
+Funston died on April 6, 1866.